oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 the class name shown will be the value specified in the application prefixed with the user name.

-If ``cclass`` was not specified during pool creation, then the python-oracledb Thin mode generates a unique connection class with the prefix "DPY" while the Thick mode generates a unique connection class with the prefix "OCI".
+If ``cclass`` was not specified during pool creation, then python-oracledb Thin mode generates a unique connection class with the prefix "DPY" while python-oracledb Thick mode generates a unique connection class with the prefix "OCI".

 To create a connection pool requesting DRCP pooled servers be used, and specifying a class name, you can call: